Micro-Units and Micro-Apartments: What Are They?

 2. Common Areas

 An upscale micro-apartment building also features common spaces like spacious lobbies and rooftop decks.
-Those areas give residents an opportunity to spread out and gather for an evening of socializing.
+Those areas allow residents to spread out and gather for an evening of socializing.

-Some apartment buildings might even offer limited resident storage in a common basement.
-Additionally, some may have bike racks that can further maximize your apartment space.
+Take note of apartment buildings that offer resident storage in a common area, such as a basement.
+Additionally, some complexes may have bike racks that can further maximize your apartment space.

 micro unit bedroom space

 If you have your heart set on a micro-apartment, start looking as early as possible.
-Apartment hunting in competitive cities like New York and Boston can take time to come up with the rental you want.
+Apartment hunting in competitive cities like New York and Boston can be time-consuming, as it takes effort to find the rental you want.
 Take notes of buildings and complexes that have micro-units and check back with the landlord or property managers frequently.

 Know What You Are Looking For

 Here’s where you need to come prepared.
 Micro apartments are usually a trade-off.
 You typically get to live in a fantastic city for less rent than you would in a larger space.
-But, if you decide you need a decent-sized sleeping area, then you need to have an idea of your ideal layout.
+However, if you decide you need a decent-sized sleeping area, you should have an idea of your ideal layout.

 Know what you’re looking for in your micro apartment before you start your search to score the place you want.